godotengine/godot-docs/tutorials/io/encrypting_save_games.rst

 Why?
 ----

-Because the world today is not the world of yesterday.
-A capitalist oligarchy runs the world and forces us to consume in order to keep the gears of this rotten society on track.
+Because the world today is not the world of yesterday [citation needed].
+A capitalist oligarchy runs the world and makes us consume some things in order to keep the gears of this society on track.
 As such, the biggest market for video game consumption today is the mobile one.
 It is a market of poor souls forced to compulsively consume digital content in order to forget the misery of their everyday life, commute, or just any other brief